Medically reviewed by Drugs.com. Last updated on Dec 5, 2021.

 Therapeutic Class: Antiglaucoma

 Pharmacologic Class: Beta-Adrenergic Blocker, Nonselective

-Levobunolol is used alone or together with other medicines to treat increased pressure in the eye that is caused by open-angle glaucoma or a condition called ocular (eye) hypertension. levobunolol is a beta-blocker .
+Levobunolol eye drops is used alone or together with other medicines to lower pressure inside the eye that is caused by open-angle glaucoma or ocular (eye) hypertension.
+Levobunolol is a beta-blocker.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For levobunolol, the following should be considered: